microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/calico/_index.md

     ![Create a Azure policy for Kubernetes cluster](./08.png)

-    ![Create a Azure policy for Kubernetes cluster](./09.png)

-* In the above example, the _Definition location_ of the policy represents the Azure subscription.
+* In the below example, the _Definition location_ of the policy represents the Azure subscription.
 Also, make sure _Category_ is set to _Kubernetes_.
 We will use `audit` as the default effect for this policy.

+    ![Create a Azure policy for Kubernetes cluster](./09.png)

   You can either copy the `calicoapipolicy.json` file located in this folder into `POLICY RULE` or create a policy directly with azure cli with below command.